Stampy

-Joseph Mark Garrett (born 13 December 1990), better known as Stampylonghead, Stampylongnose, Stampy Cat, or simply Stampy, is an English YouTuber, actor, and author best known for his Minecraft video game commentaries as the character of Stampy Cat.
+Joseph Garrett (born 13 December 1990), better known as Stampylonghead, Stampylongnose, Stampy Cat, or simply Stampy (/ˈstæmpi/), is an English YouTuber, video game producer, actor, and author best known for his Minecraft video game commentaries as the character of Stampy Cat.
 He is well known for his child-friendly demeanour and incorporating storytelling and education into the Let's Play format.
 In 2014, he was one of the ten most-watched YouTube channels in the world.

 In 2015 Garrett created a scripted edutainment series called Wonder Quest in collaboration with Maker Studios and Disney.
 The show was filmed in Minecraft and features educational content designed for children to watch in school.
 It aired two seasons from 2015 to 2016.
 Garrett has voiced the Stampy character in the video game Minecraft: Story Mode and has made guest appearances on several television programmes with CBBC and Disney XD.
 He has also released two children's books, and is in the process of writing a series of young adult novels.

-As of August 2025, Garrett's channel has gained over 8 billion video views and over 10.9 million subscribers.
+As of May 2026, Garrett's channel has gained over 8.16 billion video views and over 10.9 million subscribers.
 In 2015 his channel received 200 million monthly views, with each video averaging 1.87 million views.

-Garrett began working for 4J Studios in January 2024 in the development of a new game named Reforj.
+In 2023, Garret ended his long-running Minecraft YouTube series Stampy's Lovely World.
+In January 2024, he began working for 4J Studios in the development of a game named Reforj.

 Early life and education

-Joseph Mark Garrett was born on 13 December 1990, in the town of Havant, in Hampshire, England.
+Joseph Garrett was born on 13 December 1990, in the city of Portsmouth, in Hampshire, England, and grew up in Havant.
 He has two older sisters, Rachel and Annette, the latter of whom also has a Minecraft YouTube channel.

 Garrett studied TV and video production at Solent University in Southampton.
 He enjoyed creating stop-motion films and wanted to be an editor or vision mixer, wanting to work on projects entirely by himself.

-Career
+YouTube career

 In August 2006, Garrett created his first YouTube channel, the Stampylongnose channel.
 Initially, his channel consisted of live-action comedy skits and animations he made with his friends.
 He later transitioned to Let's Play videos of video games.
 Garrett eventually removed this older content from the channel.
 He resumed uploading on this channel in 2016, where he created primarily non-gaming videos such as vlogs, 'Behind The Scenes' videos, and later 'Book Diary', where Garrett would talk about his progress on writing his novels.